 Tenure: 21 years from the date of account opening.
 Can be closed pre-maturely after five years in certain cases.

 The NPS is a Government of India initiative to extend pension benefits to all Indian citizens.
 It is mandatory for central government employees and the employees of some state governments to invest in the NPS.
 As per a government directive, private-sector employees will now be given a choice between the Employees' Provident Fund Organisation (EPFO) and the NPS.
 The employee contribution is generally 10 per cent of the basic salary and DA, with a matching contribution made by the employer.
 Your capital is not protected as the NPS invests a certain amount in equities.
 The returns are, therefore, market-linked.

 In the case of the NPS, after three years of being in the scheme, you can withdraw up to 25 per cent of the contributions for defined expenses.
 You can make up to three withdrawals during the tenure.

 Tier I:- If you wish to exit before age 60, you must use 80 per cent of the corpus to buy an annuity.
 You can withdraw 20 per cent of your corpus, but it will be taxed as per your income tax slab.
-Forty per cent withdrawals from the NPS are tax-free for those who retire at 60 years.
-Of the balance 60 per cent, you will have to use a minimum of 40 per cent towards the purchase of an annuity.
-The remaining 20 per cent can be withdrawn by paying tax as per your slab or can also be used to buy an annuity.
+Sixty per cent withdrawals from the NPS are tax-free for those who retire at 60 years.
+The balance 40 per centneeds to be utilised towards the purchase of an annuity.

 Tier II: In this voluntary account, you are free to withdraw your savings whenever you wish.
 There are no limits on deposits and withdrawals.
 Withdrawals will be taxed as per your slab.